The Homogenizing Effect of Large Language Models on Human Expression and Thought: Concluding remarks

-In summary, while LLMs offer significant advancements and conveniences, their broad adoption without critical evaluation risks fundamentally altering the diverse cognitive landscapes that enrich human interaction and drive innovation.
-Moving forward, it is imperative that preserving and enhancing meaningful human diversity becomes a central design and evaluation criterion in LLM development and deployment.
-Only through deliberate attention to this pluralism can we harness the full potential of language technologies without sacrificing the very diversity that defines human society.
+In summary, while LLMs offer significant advancements and conveniences, their broad adoption without critical evaluation risks fundamentally altering the diverse cognitive landscapes that enrich human interaction and drive innovation. { This homogenization constitutes a profound challenge to the ideal of collective wisdom, the fundamental principle, articulated by Mill, that true knowledge is acquired only by ``hearing what can be said about it by persons of every variety of opinion.''
+We do not advocate for diversity in language, perspective, or reasoning without recognizing the coordination costs it can entail.
+Rather, we call for a deeper understanding of how LLMs affect the diversity of language and thought, as well as the signals embedded in this diversity, and for these insights to inform their design.
+Moving forward, preserving and enhancing meaningful human diversity should be a central criterion in the development and evaluation of LLMs. } Only through deliberate attention to this pluralism can we harness the full potential of language technologies without sacrificing the very diversity that defines human society.
 Nevertheless, there is still much to learn about the LLM‑driven homogenization of language and thought, and how best to address it.
 Some key directions for deepening this understanding are outlined in the section below.